vistadataproject/vistadataproject.github.io/demoVAM1/index.md

 ![RM XUS INTRO DETAILS](images/RM_2_XUS_INTRO_DETAILS.png)

 This, like all detail popups, shows four key aspects of an RPC monitored by the Router:
   1. When the RPC was received and where it was routed to.
-This RPC was routed to _VISTA_.
+This RPC was routed to _Demo VISTA_.
   2. A unique transaction id is given to every RPC received by the Router.
 This id allows RPC traffic to be [a] identified uniquely in audit logs and [b] RPC emulation to be traced through the VICS Services.
   3. The arguments passed in a request
   4. The response from either VISTA or the VICS Server